JuliaGeometry/DelaunayTriangulation.jl/docs/src/index.md

 - The interface for defining geometric primitives is fully customisable.

 To ensure that the algorithms are robust, by default we make use of [AdaptivePredicates.jl](https://github.com/JuliaGeometry/AdaptivePredicates.jl) to use adaptive arithmetic for all geometric predicates in this package.
-This choice can be configured, allowing for the additional choices of [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl) or no adaptive or exact arithmetic at all; see the documentation.
+This choice can be configured, allowing for the additional choices of [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl) or no adaptive or exact arithmetic at all; see [here](manual/predicate_kernels.md).
 Much of the work in this package is derived from the book [*Delaunay Mesh Generation* by Cheng, Dey, and Shewchuk (2013)](https://people.eecs.berkeley.edu/~jrs/meshbook.html).

 # Documentation Structure